inferno-collection/Docs/docs/resources/station-alert/usage/components.md

 ***

-## Wall Lights
+## Lights
-Wall Lights are designed to be placed outside of Stations, and will flash when an Alert is received.
+Lights are designed to be placed outside of Stations, and will flash when an Alert is received.
+They can be placed on walls or ceilings, as well as inside.

 ***